-If your answer is “yes” you are one out of three million users who can pay for everything, everywhere only by using their smartphones.
+If your answer is “yes” you are one out of five million users who can pay for everything, everywhere only by using their smartphones.
 Regardless of whether you want to pay at the cash register in a supermarket, in an online shop, on public transport, when parking, or transferring money to your friends.

 Today, many of us can no longer imagine everyday life without the mobile payment app TWINT.
 But back then, in 2017, it was a revolution and convincing people to use the app was a challenge.
 However, after we built a new UX foundation for TWINT, the success story took off.

 Breaking old habits

 Launched in 2015, TWINT was Switzerland's first digital wallet.
 Although the new mobile app was promising and was downloaded many times shortly after its market entry, only a few first-time users could be successfully transferred into loyal customers.
 There were a couple of reasons for that.